abishek-ctrl/lung-cancer-detection/README.md

 3. Ensure Python 3.x is used.

 **Running the Models**
+- `model.ipynb` contains the model training and testing process for all the models.
 - Execute the file to train and evaluate the model.

+- NOTE: Use a separate conda environment for avoiding future errors with dependencies.

 **Results**

-The performance metrics and evaluation results for each model are documented in the respective model's file or notebook.
+The performance metrics and evaluation results for each model are documented in the respective model's notebook.

 **Future Improvements**